YashInTech/profile-snap/README.md

 ## Design Considerations
 - The layout closely follows the provided wireframe.
 - Proper spacing, font hierarchy, and responsive styling were implemented using Tailwind CSS.
-- The profile card features a rounded profile image, user details, and a clean design.
+- The profile card features a profile image, user details, and a clean design.

 ## Screenshots
 ![Web Screenshot](public/Screenshot.png)